 The John Wayne Pioneer Trail is among the most rugged of America’s rail-trails, and a ‘fat bike’ is almost de rigeur.
 It crosses two-thirds of Washington, from the western slopes of the Cascade Mountains to the Idaho border.
 Traillink.com says “much of it is so remote and desolate that weeks will pass in some sections where the only visitors are coyotes, black-tailed jackrabbits, or gopher snakes”.

-The rough, little-maintained surface, and a couple of gaps in the route – notably the closed Beverly Bridge over the Columbia River – have conspired to limit its appeal.
+The rough, little-maintained surface, and a couple of gaps in the route – most notoriously the closed Beverly Bridge over the Columbia River – have conspired to limit its appeal.
 But trail supporters believe that the route could have a much better future if maintenance was improved, and the requirement for a trail-riding permit removed.

 Here’s a lovely little idea: a free-for-all bike repair station and information centre in Bellingham, WA.
 It’s been erected by a local building company on a busy street simply because “we want to support bike riders and pedestrians”.
 More please!